lapkoshka/free-project-manager/README.md

     projectId int(255))
     DEFAULT CHARACTER SET utf8 COLLATE utf8_bin;
 ```
-- Поместите проект в папку <code>var/www/</code>.
-Put the project into the folder
+- Put the project into the folder <code>var/www/</code>.
-- В файле <code>www/html/js/query.j</code>s в переменную <code>scriptFolder</code> пропишите адрес вашего сервера <code>http://localhost/cgi-bin</code> write the address of your server in the variable of the file
+- Write the address of your server <code>http://localhost/cgi-bin</code> in the variable <code>scriptFolder</code> of the file <code>www/html/js/query.js</code>
-- В файле <code>www/userconfig.cfg</code> пропишите имя базы, пользователя и пароль.write the database name, the username and a password in the file
+- Write the database name, the username and a password in the file <code>www/userconfig.cfg</code>.
-- В файле <code>www/html/login.php</code> в блоке .company-name добавьте название вашей компанииAdd   your company name to div
-- Права директора выдаются напрямую в БД:Admin permissions are given directly in database
+- Admin permissions are given directly in database:
 ```
 UPDATE userTable SET priveleges=1 WHERE username="admin";
 ```
-Примеры таблиц:
+Table examples:
 ```
 userTable
 +----+----------+---------------+----------+----------------------------------+------------+----------------+